nlittlepoole/fiddle/README.md

   - Pick any combination of dimensions to get dynamic visualizations providing easy insights (Complete)
   - Evaluate statistics on any field (complete)
   - Utilize correlation tests on pairs of fields (complete)
+  - Let Fiddle auto cluster and predict based on your data (Complete)
   - Basic linear projection (ARIMA coming soon)
-  - Let Fiddle auto cluster and predict based on your data (In Progress)

 > It's difficult to imagine the power that you're going to have when so many